Instructions for use! This

 the situation.
 The boy, who was probably 8, had a huge gash in his head.
 We

-cleaned out the wound and found out from another lady that there was a clinic in
+cleaned out the wound and found out from another lady that there was a clinic

 the next village.
 The accident must have happened 2 minutes before we arrived,